College of Arts, Humanities and Social Sciences

-The Nelson Wolff Law Early Admission Program offers advantages to motivated, talented students who plan to attend St. Mary’s School of Law and graduate in less time.
-This program is available to students in the following majors: Criminology, English, International Relations, Philosophy, Political Science, Sociology and Communications Studies.
+- The Nelson Wolff Law Early Admission Program helps motivated students graduate in less time.
+This program is available to students in the following majors: Criminology, English, International and Global Studies, Philosophy, Political Science, Sociology and Communication Studies.

-The Guaranteed Law School Admission Program allows outstanding St. Mary’s graduates to receive guaranteed admission to the St. Mary’s School of Law if they meet certain conditions.
+- The Guaranteed Law School Admission Program guarantees St. Mary’s graduates admission to the School of Law, if they meet certain criteria.